UShouldRun/connect4-minimax/README.md

 For now it will just be a reference for an example of the implementation of the minimax algorithm.

 All the code is free to use.
 I only ask you to tag my github account if you do so.

+To use the program just execute the main.py file.
+Terminal: python3 main.py